Audio for The Real GOOD Loser: Episode 3- An Introduction and Setting The Stage

 There has to be something I can say to you… Something to wake you up… A way to give you some hope.
 See, secretly, I kind of think this world sucks too—but I can’t tell you that.
 Things do seem broken.
 But I’d need a time machine to go back and fix everything… When would I go back and start changing things anyway?

-As I wait at the door, I cannot stop thinking about what I read on my student’s Facebook page in the middle of the night.
-That’s what I get for snooping, I say to myself as I continue to worry about what this student had written.
+Waiting at the door, I cannot stop thinking about what I read on my student’s Facebook page last night.
+That’s what I get for being nosey, I say to myself as I continue to worry about what this student had written.

 The day ahead promises to be anything but normal.
 Our entire staff has been told to pack up our classes and prepare to educate students “remotely” for a bit.
 No one really knows exactly what that means yet.